‘General Hospital’ Spoilers: Nelle Confesses, Sonny Is Angered, And Jax Tries To Fix It

 A post shared by GH Fan Account (@gh.fanlove) on

 With May sweeps headed for General Hospital, the storylines will be picking up.
 Nelle’s antics should be almost complete, especially since she is attempting to rectify her lies with Sonny.
 There will be a lot of conversations between Elizabeth (Rebecca Herbst) and Franco (Roger Howarth).
 Some fans love the pairing, others hate it.
 She is going to be spending a lot of time away from him if Jason (Billy Miller) and Sam (Kelly Monaco) have their way.
-A confrontation is coming according to General Hospital spoilers and it is one you won’t want to miss.
+A confrontation is coming according to General Hospital spoilers, and it is one you won’t want to miss.

 [Featured Image by Christopher Polk/Getty Images]